Learning Visual Representations

 - Fisher Vectors Meet Neural Networks: A Hybrid Classification Architecture, Florent Perronnin, Diane Larlus, CVPR 2015

 - Sympathy for the details: Dense Trajectories and Hybrid Classification Architectures for Action Recognition, Cesar De Souza, Adrien Gaidon, Eleonora Vig and Antonio Lopez.
 ECCV 2016

-We also successfully designed new deep architectures or training mechanisms to be applied to fundamental computer vision problems, such as predicting saliency or retrieving particular objects (see the page dedicated to this project: Deep Image Retrieval).
+We also successfully designed new deep architectures or training mechanisms to be applied to fundamental computer vision problems, such as predicting saliency, retrieving particular objects or even a full semantic scene (see the pages dedicated to these projects: Deep Image Retrieval, and Semantic Image Retrieval).